Skip to main content

 Similar to physical therapy, a hip conditioning program is a rehabilitation from a hip injury.
 It aims to treat or reduce hip pain from its root.
 All types of hip conditioning programs are performed under a doctor’s or physician’s supervision.

-The doctor usually recommends a hip conditioning program after the treatment or injury to boost healing.
-You can quickly return to the normal routine if you regularly follow the program.
+The doctor recommends a hip conditioning program to boost healing after the treatment or injury.
+You can quickly return to the routine if you regularly follow the program.

 It focuses on enhancing the strength and flexibility of the following muscles: